AmiterCodes/VotingAspUI/README.md

-# ReichVoting
+# Voting UI
-Welcome to the reich voting area
+Welcome to the voting area